 Technical details of the hike to Machu Picchu Mountain:

-- Hiking difficulty: Hard and challenging
+- Hiking difficulty: Hard

 - Hiking duration: 3 to 4 hours round trip